theias/ias_python3_script_infra/README.md

 # ias-python3-script-infra

+## DEPRECATED

+This library will not receive any more updates.
+It has been forked to:

+* (ias_python3_script_infra2)[https://github.com/theias/ias_python3_script_infra2]

+During the course of improving things, the primary interface to creating an IAS.Infra object was changed away from requiring a single value, which corresponded to the location from which all relative paths from the "binary" were calculated.
+I'm now using ```sys.argv[0]`` for that, and that doesn't need to be passed in to the constructor.

+This was necessary because I should have made the first and only parameter optional, and I should have made it a dictionary.

+## The Actual Docs

 A framework has been developed so that programs (such as those written in Bash, Perl, and Python) use a (somewhat) standardized:

 * source repository layout